 The Chair of the CSP's Strategic Executive Group will share plans and assessments with other strategic groups, including the Health and Wellbeing Board, Medway Children's Safeguarding Board and the Kent and Medway Safeguarding Adults Board.
 An information sharing protocol is in place to facilitate this.

 Action Plan

-The action plans for each of the priorities of the CSP will be appended to the plan and reviewed annually.
+The action plans for each of the priorities of the CSP will be reviewed annually.